vanallenlab/moalmanac-db/docs/content-changelog.md

 Mutational signature version has been added as a feature definition for mutational signatures.
 All catalogued assertions of this feature type are currently using Mutational Signatures (v2).

+Several assertions from clinical guideline sources for multiple myeloma and myelodysplasia were incorrectly reported as clinical evidence.
+These have been updated to be guidelines.

 Removed entries:

 ## December 2020 release